eventhero/api-docs/source/index.html.md

   ...
 ```

-Please note that incompatible media types (e.g. `application/json`) will be rejected with HTTP 415 error code.
+Please note that incompatible media types (e.g. very common `application/json`) will be rejected with HTTP 415 error code.

+# Registration ID

+All submitted registration activities need to include "id" field, which represents an instance of the registration in your system.
+The "id" value may be used to reference previously submitted registrations for modifications or cancellations.
+For example to cancel a previously submitted registration, you can send 'registration.cancelled' request that contains the same registration "id".

+You are free to choose how you generate registration ID for requests submitted to EventHero API.
+It does not have to mean anything to event organizer, although you may choose to use order number or registration number as the registration id.

+The value of registration ID must be unique within the scope of event (or withing the same access key).

 # Request Payloads